Signed in as:

 "Yes": Terminal marker means that is perfect, you can now stop doing that and come and get your reward!
 Must be followed with a reward.

-"Nope" or "Ay": You're going in the wrong direction, no reward will be found there.
+"Nope": You're going in the wrong direction, no reward will be found there.
 Can be followed by guidance.

 "NO": That was wrong, don't ever do that again.
 Is followed by a correction.